Volubyl/markdown-proofreader/README.md

 ### Do you work for GrammarBot ?

 Nope.
 I'm not working for GrammarBot or get any money/goodies/support from them.
-I just made few research on DuckDuckGo and found that API.
+I just did some research on DuckDuckGo and found that API.
 I will try to integrate other APIs in a future release.

 ### You don't like human proofreader ?
 Yes I really do.
 But unfortunately, I'm still too broke to hire a reviewer for every text I write.
 But yes, please hire **REAL HUMANS**.